 To determine if you have bronchiectasis, our specialists will first ask about your symptoms and past health problems, and conduct a thorough physical exam.
 Additional tests may include:

-- Bronchoscopy - A bronchoscope is a long, thin, flexible tube that enables a doctor to look into your airways.
-During the procedure, your dotor will examine your throat, larynx, trachea, and lower airways to look for damage in your airways.
+- Bronchoscopy: A bronchoscope is a long, thin, flexible tube that enables a doctor to look into your airways.
+During the procedure, your doctor will examine your throat, larynx, trachea, and lower airways to look for damage in your airways.